 Bank of England announces emergency action to try to calm markets

-Central bank said it wanted to stave off ‘material risk to UK financial stability’
+Central bank tries to stave off ‘material risk to UK financial stability’

-The Bank of England has announced that it will intervene in an attempt to calm markets after they were spooked by last week’s mini-budget.
+The Bank of England has announced that it will intervene in an attempt to calm markets after they were spooked by last week’s mini-Budget by the Liz Truss government.

-The central bank said it wanted to stave off a “material risk to UK financial stability”.
+The central bank said it was launching an emergency programme to buy up government bonds in a bid to stave off a “material risk to UK financial stability”.

-The moves comes a day after the chancellor Kwasi Kwarteng vowed to push on with the government’s radical borrowing-fuelled £45-billion tax cut spree, despite growing calls to change course.
+It comes a day after chancellor Kwasi Kwarteng vowed to push on with the government’s radical borrowing-fuelled £45-bn tax cut spree, despite growing calls to change course.

-But just hours later the IMF issued an extraordinary rebuke of his tax plans, urging a rethink and saying they would “increase inequality.”
+Only hours later the IMF issued an extraordinary rebuke of his and Ms Truss’s tax plans, urging a rethink and saying the strategy would “increase inequality.”

-The Treasury said the Bank was responding to “dysfunction in gilt markets” and was acting to restore “orderly market conditions”.“Global financial markets have seen significant volatility in recent days,” said the Treasury in a statement.

-“The Bank has identified a risk from recent dysfunction in gilt markets, so the Bank will temporarily carry out purchases of long-dated UK government bonds from today in order to restore orderly market conditions.”

-A spokesperson said the operation was “fully indemnified” by the Treasury.The Bank said it was stepping in to buy government bonds - known as gilts - at an “urgent pace” after fears over budget sent the pound tumbling and sparked a sell-off in the gilts market.
+The Bank said it was stepping in to buy 10-year government bonds – known as gilts – at “urgent pace” after fears over the budget sent the pound tumbling and sparked a sell-off in the bond market.

+The Treasury said the central bank was responding to “dysfunction in gilt markets” and was acting to restore “orderly market conditions”.
+A spokesperson said the operation was “fully indemnified” by the Treasury.

+According to Sky News, the Bank of England decided to intervene as a response to the risk of run on UK pension funds, in a bid to prevent “mass insolvencies”.

+The Bank could shell out more than £60bn on the bonds, announcing that they would spend £5bn at weekday auctions until 14 October.
+The Resolution Foundation think tanks said it was effectively a round of “temporary extra quantitative”.

 Meanwhile, the Bank of England’s former deputy governor has warned the the austerity cuts looming if the government does not reverse course on the economy could result in the end of the NHS.

-Sir Charlie Bean said it would be better to “get a Tardis and go back” and undo Mr Kwarteng’s mini-Budget.
-“I find it implausible that the measures that are presently being contemplated to boost growth … will be anything like powerful enough to obviate the need for some significant spending cuts,” he told Sky News.

-He warned of possible public spending cuts of up to £50bn a year.
-“Frankly, the only way you can really deal with this is with a very fundamental rethinking of the boundaries of the state.”
+Sir Charlie Bean said it would be better to “get a Tardis and go back” and undo Mr Kwarteng’s mini-Budget, warning of possible public spending cuts of up to £50bn a year.
+“Frankly, the only way you can really deal with this is with a very fundamental rethinking of the boundaries of the state,” he told Sky News.

-On the crisis that could pose to the NHS, he said: “So if you want to get the share of government spending to GDP down, you have to be prepared, say, to move away from our own health service, which is free at the point of delivery, to one funded by social insurance like they do in Germany.”
+On the crisis that could pose to the NHS, the expert said: “So if you want to get the share of government spending to GDP down, you have to be prepared, say, to move away from our own health service, which is free at the point of delivery, to one funded by social insurance like they do in Germany.”

+Paul Johnson, director at the independent Institute for Fiscal Studies (IFS) think tank, said the government may have to freeze spending on public services five years as part of the chancellor fiscal plan.

+Mr Johnson told BBC Radio 4’s The World at One: “If I had to guess now what that plan might look like, I would suggest that it will be that [Mr Kwarteng] will look five years into the future and he’ll say ‘I’m going to freeze spending over the whole of that five-year period’.”

 Register for free to continue reading